arijeet-57/Prac-2/todoapp/README.md

 10. Create db.js for mongodb
 11. Install mongoose "npm install mongoose"
 12. Always put the mongodb url in .env files for security and we do not show it publicly

+13. Now we start working on the frontend, navigate to the todoapp cd todoapp 14, run "npm create vite@latest" to create the react files, and name it "frontend" --> then run the commands as the terminal says
+15. Clear  the app.css and index.css files and also the app.jsx and just print hi there then run "npm run dev"
+16. create a separate folder for components in the src --> then start adding files in it and working on the frontend